 “Our users tell us the biggest value for them is simply the peace of mind of knowing that they have 'a vet in their pocket' whenever they need it, at any time of day or night and wherever they are.

 “But there are many potential benefits.
 Compared to a Google search, which has traditionally been the go-to resource for an amazing 78% of pet owners, you can be confident that the advice is trustworthy and personalised to your individual pet.

-“Over 80% of our consultations can avoid an unnecessary visit to a vet clinic altogether or at least safely postpone them to a more convenient (or less expensive) time.
-This is a real benefit for busy pet owners or those whose pets get very stressed by trips to the vet.”
+“Over 80% of our online vet consultations can avoid an unnecessary visit to a vet clinic altogether or at least safely postpone them to a more convenient (or less expensive) time.
+This is a real benefit for busy pet owners or those whose dogs get very stressed by trips to the vet.”

 “Many conditions do not require a prescription or can be managed with non-prescription medicines and other products.
 These can usually be purchased through an online pet pharmacy for delivery to your home.